 No. Customers still need to find the service first, understand where it operates, and trust that it actually serves their area before automation becomes useful.

-What is the best first AI use case for a rural service business?
+What is a practical first AI use case for a rural service business?

-For many businesses, the best first use case is support triage or enquiry routing because it reduces wasted time quickly and improves response quality without demanding a full platform rebuild.
+For many businesses, a practical first use case is support triage or enquiry routing because it reduces wasted time quickly and improves response quality without demanding a full platform rebuild.

 If this feels familiar